kaz-utashiro/sdif-tools/docs/sdif/index.md

 If the **BRIGHTNESS** environment variable is set in a range of 0 to 100 digit, it is used as a screen brightness.

-Currently automatic setting by **-Mautocolor** module works only on macOS Terminal.app.
+Currently automatic setting by [Getopt::EX::termcolor](https://metacpan.org/pod/Getopt::EX::termcolor) module works only on macOS Terminal.app and iTerm.app.
 If you are using other terminal application, set the **BRIGHTNESS** or write a module.

 Option **--autocolor** is set by default, so override it to do nothing to disable.